 ALSO ON THIS DAY

-1639 – Connecticut celebrates its first annual Thanksgiving Day as a colony, after a heated debate whether or not setting aside a specific day will cause people to neglect thanking God on other days.
+1639 – Connecticut celebrated its first annual Thanksgiving Day as a colony after a heated debate about whether or not setting aside a specific day would cause people to neglect thanking God on other days.

-1975 – For the first time in Chile’s history, its annual Te Deum prayer service that commemorates national independence, is led not by the Roman Catholic Church but by the Methodist Pentecostal Church.
+1975 – For the first time in Chile’s history, its annual Te Deum prayer service which commemorated national independence, is led not by the Roman Catholic Church but by the Methodist Pentecostal Church.